 Preparatory steps

-Before arriving in Darmstadt you will need to tackle some administrative and practical issues.
-It is important to begin visa applications as early as possible.
-Appropriate travel health insurance is required for all visa application.
-The search for suitable accommodation should also be a priority.
+Before arriving in Darmstadt you already need to tackle administrative and practical tasks.
+It is important to start visa applications as quickly as possible.
+Appropriate travel health insurance is required for all visa applications.
+The search for suitable accommodation is also a priority.
 The housing market in Darmstadt is very competitive.

-Visa applications to travel to Germany and begin employment and / or to conduct research at TU Darmstadt need supporting documentation from the university.
-After you register with us, we will assess your situation and provide any relevant documentation for your visa appointment.
+Visa applications to begin employment and / or to conduct research at TU Darmstadt need supporting documentation from the university.
+After you register with us, we will assess your circumstances and provide relevant documentation for your visa appointment.

-Important: If you are not a European Union national (including Iceland, Lichtenstein, Norway and Switzerland) and have been offered an employment contract with TU Darmstadt then you need a visa to travel to Germany which explicitly permits employment.
+Important: If you are not a European Union / EEA national and have been offered an employment contract with TU Darmstadt then you need a visa to travel to Germany which explicitly permits employment.
 Without this visa you will not be able to sign your employment contract.

-Comprehensive information on the relevant categories of visa as well as the visa application process can be found at make-it-in-germany.com.
-Please also check the website of the relevant German mission (Auslandsvertretung) of the country you are normally resident in for any country specifc additional requirements.
+Comprehensive information on the relevant visa categories as well as the visa application process can be found at make-it-in-germany.com.
+Please also check the website of the relevant German mission (Auslandsvertretung) of the country you are normally resident in for any additional application requirements.

 A list of the German missions (Auslandsvertretungen) can be found at the Federal Foreign Office (Auswärtiges Amt).